ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 1. App registration for deployment of Dataverse tables

 You will need to register an app in Azure AD in order to deploy the dataverse tables to your tenant.
-You can register the app either using the [Azure portal](#app-registration-for-deployment-of-dataverse-tables-using-azure-portal) or using [Azure CLI](#app-registration-for-deployment-of-dataverse-tables-using-azure-cli)
+You can register the app either using the [Azure portal](#app-registration-for-deployment-of-dataverse-tables-using-azure-portal) or by using [Azure CLI](#app-registration-for-deployment-of-dataverse-tables-using-azure-cli)

 #### App registration for deployment of Dataverse tables using in Azure portal